Burn ban permits suspended

 Very high fire danger means, fire control will be very difficult and require extended effort.
 Outdoor burning is not recommended.

-Todays forecast – Mostly sunny, with a high near 75.
-Breezy, with a south wind 15 to 20 mph becoming west in the afternoon.
-Winds could gust as high as 30 mph.
+Todays forecast – Sunny, with a high near 74.
+Breezy, with a south wind 15 to 25 mph with gusts as high as 30 mph.
+Tonight mostly clear, with a low around 52.
+Breezy, with a south wind 15 to 20 mph, with gusts as high as 30 mph.